ugliara-fellipe/weblog.staticgen/.github/README.md

 Static Weblog Generator makes the Html files of a weblog site from files written with a markup language.
 The generated files contain only Html and CSS code, they are Javascript free and not require any server side dependencies.
-This project is designed with the C11 standard library only.
+This project is designed with the libraries C11 standard and Extend.

 ## Build and Format